Pondicherry is for the birds (and beavers and hikers)

 From the parking area, one could be forgiven for thinking “is that all there is?”
 The Presidential Rail Trail extends north from there, looking like a long dirt boulevard.
 (In fact, it’s a busy snowmobile thoroughfare in the winter.)
 Cherry Pond is a mile and a half away via the trail.
 During my April visits, little spring flowers are usually peeking up on the sunny side of the trail when there’s still ice along the shaded side.
 I seldom have company here, and there is little noise except for the occasional small plane landing at the airport.

-The walk into the refuge is tree-lined, as you can see from the accompanying photo.
-This makes the sudden view of the Presidentials all the more startling when I arrive at Cherry Pond.
+The walk into the refuge is tree-lined, making the sudden view of the Presidentials all the more startling when I arrive at Cherry Pond.
 I never get tired of that view.

 Nearby are Little Cherry Pond and the adjacent wetlands.
 The Cohos Trail passes through, piggybacking on the Presidential Rail Trail for some distance.
 There’s an observation platform, affording excellent views for the birdwatcher who remembered to bring her binoculars (which I ALWAYS forget).
 A rail line runs through the property as well.
 Signs sternly warn that the rail line is “active,” but that means “two trains a week” or thereabouts.
 I sometimes see a few freight cars parked on a nearby siding; this quiet location still bears the old name of Waumbek Junction.